-Always be sure to stop, get out of your car and explore – watch the sea otters play in the kelp beds and hear the sharp crack of an abalone being opened for lunch by one of these creatures.
+Be sure to stop, get out of your car and explore – watch the sea otters play in the kelp beds and hear the sharp crack of an abalone being opened for lunch by one of these creatures.

 When I turned around from watching the sea otters, I found this special image of Point Pinos Lighthouse.
 I remember a professional photo image from Monterey CVB website of this ~ I found the exact spot to add to my own collection.

 |Point Pinos Lighthouse, Monterey Bay, with smiles DWest|

 Point Pinos Lighthouse (stands for point of the pines) is a perfect name for this rugged area of the Monterey coastline and was named by the Spanish explorer Sebastian Vizcaino in 1602.
 This cape-cod style lighthouse is the oldest continuously operating lighthouse on the west coast (Since Feb.
 1, 1855) and is a National Historic Landmark.

 A not so common and different profession is that of a Lightkeeper.
 I found this website with fun stories of all of the Lightkeepers.
 The first lightkeeper was Charles Layton, appointed to the post at $1000 per year.
 The most famous lightkeeper was Mrs. Emily Fish, who served from 1893 to 1914.
 She was called the "Socialite Keeper" due to her love of entertaining guests at the lighthouse.